Student Wellness offers a variety of workshops to help you learn and feel your best at UB and beyond. Available both in facilitated and DIY formats.

 This kit is designed for RAs, AAs and CAs to provide for their residents, especially during the first six weeks of school.
-It includes a DVD of the play Telling Our Story (which shares the real experiences of college students around a sexual assault), as well as a facilitation guide, handouts and evaluations.
+It includes access to the recording of the play Telling Our Story (which shares the real experiences of college students around a sexual assault), as well as a pdf of the facilitation guide, handouts and evaluations.
 Designed to be presented by RAs, AAs and CAs.

 Take a stand in your residence hall, community building or club office and create your own These Hands Don't Hurt banner.
 This kit helps students understand the impact of college violence, and lets them take the pledge of non-violence by adding their handprints to a banner.
 Designed to be presented by student leaders.

 Each kit includes a film, popcorn and discussion questions designed to promote lively conversation.
 A great way for students to learn more about their classmates and fellow residents.
 New films are added each semester, so check with Health Promotion for the most up-to-date selection.
 Designed to be presented by student leaders, including RAs, AAs and CAs.